chitinlink/chitinlink.github.io/minecraft/index.md

 To join the server, please ask to be whitelisted first.

-I recommend using my pre-made modpack, but you can join on a vanilla client.
+You can join on a vanilla client, but I also provide a modpack below.
+The server has voice chat with the Simple Voice Chat mod.

 <details markdown="1"><summary>Client Modpack</summary>